ghostrider-05/patreon-api.ts/docs/guide/features/request.md

 > [!INFO] Include all
 > To fetch all attributes and relationships on every request, you can use the [`rest.includeAllQueries`](../configuration.md#rest-include-allqueries) client options.

+### Pagination

+The Patreon API has implemented [pagination using cursors](https://docs.patreon.com/#pagination).
+You can set the page size and cursor in the request options using [the `setRequestOptions` method on the query builder](/api/classes/QueryBuilder#setrequestoptions).

+To paginate the API without manually setting the cursors, you can use the `paginate*` client methods.
+These methods return an [`AsyncGenerator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator) to iterate over the pages.

 ## Routes

 ### Fetch a campaign